saharafathelbab/birthday-reminder/README.md

 ### Getting Started on Local Environment

-In the project directory, you can run:
+In the project directory, please run:

 ### npm install node_modules